 Looking for the best smoker-grill combo can be a lot like smoking meat itself, in that it takes a lot of prep, you have to be mindful of what you’re doing at all times, and how much effort and time you put in will determine the quality of your end result – every time.
 This guide is designed to take some of the harder work out of finding the best BBQ grill smoker combo for you.
 We’re including a handy quick reference table too – in case you’re way too pushed for time to read the whole thing.

 It’s worth taking the time to read on, though, because we’re also going to be delving into what makes smoker-grill combos tick, what you can achieve with them and the things you absolutely need to look out for and consider when you’re looking to buy a smoker and grill combo for your own personal needs.

 Anyway, enough talk.
 We want to be producing fine and talked about pieces of smoked and grilled meat as quickly as possible.
 We’ve prepared a brief buying guide for you to ensure you know what to look for.
-But first, let’s take an in-depth look at nine of the best smoker-grill combo examples out there in our detailed product reviews, and let’s also take a look at the features available and how they work.
+But first, let’s take an in-depth look at ten of the best smoker-grill combo examples out there in our detailed product reviews, and let’s also take a look at the features available and how they work.

 This grill-smoker combo is a sensational piece of equipment and it really does do everything you’ll ever possibly want it to do – easily.
 The Traeger Pro 575 is a very well made combo, and it looks great too.
 You get the classic good looks of a good old fashioned smoker here, but the reality of this appliance is far more up to date and easy to use than that.